Peace of Ryswick: Negotiations

-Talks were dominated by the primary issue of European politics for the previous 30 years: the Spanish inheritance.
-By 1696, it was clear Charles II of Spain would die childless, and his potential heirs included King Louis XIV of France and Emperor Leopold I. The Spanish Empire remained a vast global confederation; in addition to Spain, its territories included large parts of Italy, the Spanish Netherlands, the Philippines, and much of the Americas.
+Talks were dominated by the question of the Spanish succession, one of the central issues in European politics during the preceding three decades.
+By 1696, it had become apparent that Charles II of Spain was unlikely to produce an heir, and the leading claimants to his inheritance included King Louis XIV and Emperor Leopold I. The Spanish Empire remained a vast global confederation; in addition to Spain, its territories included large parts of Italy, the Spanish Netherlands, the Philippines, and much of the Americas.
 Acquisition of these territories by either France or Austria would change the European balance of power.

 Recognising he was not strong enough to impose his preferred solution to the Spanish question, Louis wanted to prevent its discussion, by dividing the Grand Alliance and isolating Leopold.
 In the 1696 Treaty of Turin he made a separate peace with the Duchy of Savoy.
 Other concessions were the return of the Duchy of Luxemburg to Spain; considerably larger than the modern state, it was essential to Dutch security.
 Louis also agreed to recognise William III as monarch of England and Scotland, rather than the exiled James II.

 Formal discussions between the delegations were held in the Huis ter Nieuwburg at Ryswick, mediated by Swedish diplomat and soldier Baron Lilliënrot.
 Many members of the Empire, such as Baden and Bavaria, sent representatives, although they were not party to the treaties.

 Talks proceeded slowly; Leopold habitually avoided making decisions until absolutely necessary, and since the terms failed to address the inheritance question, he would only agree to a ceasefire.
 One of the Spanish negotiators, Bernardo de Quiros, ignored instructions from Madrid to make peace at any price, and agreed to support this demand.
 Although the British initially preferred to continue fighting, William became anxious to finalise peace.
 William and Louis appointed the Earl of Portland and Marshal Louis-François de Boufflers as their personal representatives; they met privately outside Brussels in June 1697, and quickly finalised terms, with de Quiros being overruled.

 The peace consisted of a number of separate agreements: on 20 September 1697, France signed Treaties of Peace with Spain and England, a Ceasefire with the Holy Roman Empire, and on 21 September, a Treaty of Peace and Commerce with the Dutch Republic.
 When Charles fell seriously ill, Leopold used it as an excuse to delay signing; one frustrated negotiator claimed "it would be a shorter way to knock (Charles) on the head, rather than all Europe be kept in suspense."
 The Spanish king recovered, while William threatened to dissolve the Alliance if Leopold did not sign before 1 November; he finally did so on 30 October.